What Is Delta E? And Why Is It Important for Color Accuracy?

 The RGB color space, short for red-green-blue, is an additive color model, which means different proportions of those lights can be used to produce any color.
 This color model was created specifically for display purposes, such as screens and projectors.

 Many displays are comprised of red, green, and blue lights.
-When seen from afar, usually two feet or further, then the colors merge.
+When seen from afar, usually two feet or further, the colors merge.
 When examined closely, the human eye is able to see different sources.

 Although RGB is an effective standard, computer graphics professionals found it difficult to use the standard to create sophisticated color shades.
 That’s why the HSV color space was created.
 It’s a more convenient representation of the RGB color space.